-For most women, their period will recur every 28 days.
+Most women will see their period recur every 28 days.
 However, cycles of 21 to 35 days are also normal in adult women.
-Teenagers can experience more irregular cycles that range from 21-45 days.

-Periods typically last from 3-7 days and vary in the amount of blood loss.
-They also range in severity from mild, moderate, and heavy in quantity.
+Periods typically last for between 3 and 7 days, and the amount of blood loss can vary.
+They can range in severity between mild, moderate, and heavy.

 Not every woman will experience the same premenstrual symptoms.
 Common symptoms include:

-Some women report feeling the symptoms of premenstrual syndrome, also referred to as PMS.
+Some women report feeling the symptoms of premenstrual syndrome (PMS).
 This very common condition can include symptoms such as:

-PMS may be caused by certain conditions such as changes in hormone or serotonin levels.
+PMS may be caused by changes in hormone or serotonin levels.

 Premenstrual dysphoric disorder

-Some women experience a severe form of PMS known as premenstrual dysphoric disorder or PMDD.
-PMDD can lead to the following symptoms:
+Some women experience a severe form of PMS known as premenstrual dysphoric disorder (PMDD).
+It can lead to the following symptoms:

-People should speak with their doctor for evaluation and treatment if they feel they may be experiencing PMDD.
-Depression may be an underlying cause of PMDD.
+Women should speak with their doctor for evaluation and treatment if they feel they may be experiencing PMDD.
+Depression may be an underlying cause .

-At times, some women may experience problems with their menstrual cycle.
-Commonly experienced problems include:
+Women may at times experience problems or irregularities in their menstrual cycle.
+Common problems include:

-- Abnormal uterine bleeding: This condition is described as any vaginal bleeding that is not related to a menstrual period.
-This type of bleeding may include bleeding between periods, bleeding after sex, any vaginal spotting, heavy or prolonged menstrual bleeding, and postmenopausal bleeding.
+Abnormal uterine bleeding: This term includes any vaginal bleeding not considered normal for a menstrual period.
+This might include bleeding between periods or after sex, any vaginal spotting, unusually heavy or prolonged menstrual bleeding, and postmenopausal bleeding.

-In early pregnancy, some women will also experience what is referred to as implantation bleeding, caused by the embryo attaching to the uterine wall.
-Menstrual bleeding can be expected around 10 to 14 days after conception.
+In early pregnancy, some women will also experience what is referred to as implantation bleeding, as a result of the embryo attaching to the uterine wall.
+Implantation bleeding can be expected around 10 to 14 days after conception.

-If bleeding occurs 6-12 days after ovulation, implantation bleeding may be the cause.
-It can be described as light, brown spotting compared with the bright red flow of a menstrual period.
-In most cases, implantation bleeding is brief and requires no treatment.
+Implantation bleeding occurs as light, brown spotting and not the typical bright, red flow of a menstrual period.
+Implantation bleeding is short-lived and, for most women, requires no treatment.

 When to call a doctor